fightpaulo/fightpaulo/README.md

 <h2>Introducing me</h2>
 <p>Hey guys!
 Welcome to my profile!
 I'm a .NET software developer currently working at <a target="_blank" href="https://www.jjconsulting.com.br">JJ Consulting</a> and recently graduated in computer science.</p>

 <p>Here, you can find several projects that I created in order to register my studies about a new framework, language or concept.
-Feel free to clone or downloand them to explore more.</p>
+Feel free to clone or download them to explore more.</p>

 ---
 <h2>Technologies, Tools and Languages</h2>